gardener/gardener/docs/operations/topology_aware_routing.md

 The topology-aware routing setting can be only enabled for a Seed cluster with more than one zone. gardenlet enables topology-aware Services only for Shoot control planes with failure tolerance type `zone` (`.spec.controlPlane.highAvailability.failureTolerance.type=zone`).
 Control plane Pods of non-HA Shoots and HA Shoots with failure tolerance type `node` are pinned to single zone.
 For more details, see [High Availability Of Deployed Components](../development/high-availability.md).

-⚠️ For K8s < 1.24 Seed clusters, the topology-aware routing setting requires the Kubernetes `TopologyAwareHints` feature gate to be enabled for kube-apiserver, kube-controller-manager and kube-proxy.
-This is required because the `TopologyAwareHints` feature gate is disabled by default in K8s < 1.24.
-When `TopologyAwareHints` is disabled, the kube-apiserver does not allow anything to be persisted in the `.endpoints[].hints` field in the EndpointSlice resource.
-Also, the kube-controller-manager removes the hints, hence kube-proxy is not using topology-aware routing.

 ## How to enable the topology-aware routing for a garden runtime cluster?

 For a garden runtime cluster the topology-aware routing functionality can be enabled in the Garden resource specification: